 How your application will be assessed

-- to reach more communities and those individuals who may have been affected because they could not show that they had a right to live in the UK
+- reach more communities and those individuals who may have been affected because they could not prove their lawful status in the UK

-- to ensure that individuals and communities have accurate information about the schemes and how to apply
+- ensure that individuals and communities have accurate information about the schemes and how to apply

-- to build capacity at a community and grassroots level in supporting those affected to access the Windrush Scheme (documentation), Windrush Compensation Scheme or both
+- build capacity at a community and grassroots level to support those affected to access the Windrush Scheme (documentation), Windrush Compensation Scheme or both

 What to in include in your application